-- Commercial establishments – retail stores, hotels, apartment complexes, and other non-residential and non-government properties
+- Commercial establishments like retail stores, hotels, apartment complexes, and other non-government businesses

-- Residential properties – privately owned homes, condominiums, duplexes, townhomes, and other non-commercial and non-government properties
+- Residential properties include privately owned homes, condominiums, duplexes, and townhomes

 A property owners’ legal duty of care extends to two specific categories of pedestrians.
 They are invitees and licensees.

 Invitees are people who give the property owner a material benefit.
 For example, shoppers in a supermarket, guests at hotels, mail delivery personnel, and others who are not primarily social guests are invitees.